EgoMind: Activating Spatial Cognition through Linguistic Reasoning in MLLMs: Conclusion

 We present EgoMind, a CoT framework for geometry-free spatial reasoning in multimodal LLMs, built on RPC and PSA.
 By constructing a linguistic scene graph over multi-frame observations, EgoMind enables strong spatial cognition without 3D priors.
 Experiments across multiple benchmarks demonstrate its effectiveness, establishing it as a scalable, lightweight alternative to 3D-based methods.

-\textbf{Limitations.} EgoMind remains limited in temporal reasoning, synthetic trace diversity, with insufficient validation on scaling to larger MLLMs.
-Future work will focus on improving temporal consistency, enriching data diversity, and extending the framework to long-horizon embodied tasks.
+\textbf{Limitations.} EgoMind is still constrained by limited temporal reasoning, insufficient synthetic trace diversity, and a lack of validation on larger MLLMs.
+Future work will focus on improving temporal consistency, enriching data diversity, and generalizing to long-horizon embodied tasks.